verrazzano/docs/content/en/docs/setup/upgrade/upgrade.md

     verrazzano-platform-operator-59d5c585fd-lwhsx   1/1     Running   0          114s
     ```

-## Perform the Upgrade
+## Upgrade Verrazzano

 To perform the upgrade, follow these steps:

-1. Update the install resource to the desired version
+1. Update the `Verrazzano` resource to the desired version.

       To upgrade the Verrazzano components, you must update the `version` field in your `Verrazzano` resource spec to
-      match the version supported by the platform operator you upgraded to and apply it to the cluster.
+      match the version supported by the platform operator to which you upgraded and apply it to the cluster.

       The `version` field of the resource spec must a [Semantic Versioning](https://semver.org/) value
-      corresponding to a valid in [Verrazzano release version](https://github.com/verrazzano/verrazzano/releases/).
+      corresponding to a valid [Verrazzano release version](https://github.com/verrazzano/verrazzano/releases/).

-      You can update the install resource by either
+      You can update the resource by either:

-      a) Editing the YAML file you used to install Verrazzano and setting the version field to the latest version, e.g., `v0.7.0`.
+      a) Editing the YAML file you used to install Verrazzano and setting the version field to the latest version, for example, `v0.7.0`.
          For example, to upgrade to `v0.7.0`, your YAML file should be edited to add or update the version field:

       ```yaml